-The extravagant scenes in the saddling paddock when the horses returned to scale made for an interesting study in human body language.
+The extravagant scenes in the saddling paddock when the horses returned to scale made for an interesting study of human body language.
 The animated and voluble celebrations in the Classic Mission camp juxtaposed with the rancorous mutterings in their first flush of indignation of Morrie Anderson, Bill Clinton and Ray Selkrig, trainer, owner and jockey respectively of the runner-up Latin Knight.
 Although no reproach was made in any speech to other parties in the enclosure, their manner was more eloquent, darkly hinting at their suspicions.
 Bill Clinton of Somerset Park, Narellan, was confused as to whether or not to protest against the winner but, in his own words, “decided on the spur of the moment not to do, because of the action taken by the A.J.C.” in its previous investigation.
 In the days immediately following the Derby, sporting confreres urged Clinton to approach the A.J.C. and examine for himself the documentation held in its offices that had convinced the committee to allow Classic Mission to take his place in the blue riband.
 Clinton did so on October 19 wishing to resolve the matter in his own mind before the Victoria Derby.
 Whether or not he was ever convinced to his entire satisfaction remains academic for as events transpired, the two colts never clashed again.